tn-aixpa/digitalhub-sdk-runtime-modelserve/runtimes/dbt/README.md

-# Dbt module for oltreai-core
+# Dbt module for digitalhub-core

-Oltreai Dbt runtime to execute functions for Dbt.
+Digitalhub Dbt runtime to execute functions for Dbt.